Eric Suni has over a decade of experience as a science writer and was previously an information specialist for the National Cancer Institute.

 In the United States, switching between standard and daylight saving time occurs on specific weekends:

 Although the clock shifts only one hour at a time, this abrupt time change can cause meaningful sleep disruptions.
 The shift to daylight saving time in March, in particular, can lead to reduced sleep quantity and quality.
+The end of DST in November may not disrupt sleep as much, but some sleep-deprived people falsely assume the extra hour will reduce sleep debt when long-term sleep adjustments are usually needed instead.

-These problems arise because the switch to daylight saving time alters your normal pattern of daylight exposure.
+These problems arise because the switch to and from daylight saving time alters your normal pattern of daylight exposure.
 This change can throw off your body’s circadian rhythm, the internal clock that helps control sleep and many other biological processes.

 In short, the switch to daylight saving time shouldn’t be taken lightly.
 Developing a plan to cope with the time change can reduce its impact on your sleep and overall wellness.